 The breed numbers under 300,000 in Norway and is currently not heavily exported.
 However, David Clarke Livestock is able to source and supply Norwegian Red cattle to farms across Europe.

 Cows typically weigh 495 – 600 kg, bulls around 900 kg.
-Milk production is approximately 6,200 litres a year (a European Holstein will produce around 7,500 litres).
+Milk production is approximately 6,200 litres a year.
+(A European Holstein will produce around 7,500 litres.)

 Gestation lengths are shorter in the Norwegian Red than in many other breeds and there are fewer still births.
 Mastitis resistance is good and fertility rates are high.
 Polled or horned cattle are available.
+If you are interested in buying Norwegian Red cattle, please get in touch.